 Perrill received her Ph.D. in African Art History at Indiana University, Bloomington and joined the UNCG School of Art in 2008.
-Her primary research areas include South African contemporary art, Southern African ceramics and Zimbabwean stone sculpture.
-Perrill’s doctoral research focused on the economic and aesthetic transformation of contemporary Zulu ceramics between the 1960s and the 2000s.
+Her primary research areas include South African contemporary art, Southern African ceramics, Zimbabwean stone sculpture, and African curatorial histories.
+Perrill’s doctoral research focused on the economic and aesthetic transformation of contemporary Zulu ceramics between the 1960s and the 2000s, utilizing both archival research and oral histories.

 As a tribute to the community of artists with whom she continues to work, Perrill developed the catalog and touring exhibition Ukucwebezela: To Shine, which has been featured at the African Art Center in Durban South Africa, the Faulconer Gallery at Grinnell College, the Indiana University Art Museum, and UNCG’s Gatewood Gallery.
 Perrill has continued her curatorial pursuits as a consulting-curator of African Art with the North Carolina Museum of Art.